bluezald/web-dev-tools/AWS/README.md

 ```

 - Because of the highly distributed nature of S3, it can take a while for the deletion to be propagated, we do not recommend "to create or delete buckets on the high-availability code path of your application.
 It is better to create or delete buckets in a separate initialization or setup routine that you run less often" (http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html).

+- Storage for video, photo or music
+- data backup and storage for other services such as EBS snapshots and AMI templates
+- Hosting static websites
+- Host your software application installers that clients can download
+- is an object storage, can not be used for software installation
+- Storage can be specified to a region, for compliance and latency
+- If you upload an object with the same name inside the bucket, it will overwrite the file and reset the properties of the object

+### Encryption
+- **Server-side Encryption in S3** - set default encryption to the bucket so that all objects are encrypted when stored

 ### RDS (Relational Database Service)
   - Managed database